Start9Labs/documentation/README.md

 ### Guide Templates

 We welcome contributions to add a guide to this documentation repository.
-Please reference the template [here](source/contributing/template.rst) and use proper `rst` style syntax.
+Please reference the template [here](source/contributing/template.rst) and use proper restructured text syntax.

+Guides should live under `./source/user-manuals/external`.
+If they are bitcoin related, add a section title for the next integration guide in the `bitcoin.rst` page.
+If the guide belongs in a new topic, create a new `.rst` file with an appropriate name following the template conventions.
+Don't forget to include the new page in the `index.rst` file toctree within the external folder.

 All images should be placed in `./source/_static/images` with descriptive labeling.